 Looking ahead to the next three-five years of developments in healthcare AI, changes remain in line with the current clinical protocols.
 These standards of care rely on human knowledge, which is considerable, yet far from complete on all diseases.
 Thus, there is room to make them better.

 Farther down the line, AI findings can contribute to new standards of care, tailored to individuals rather than to groups.
-AI systems can compare the data of a patient with that of thousands or hundreds of thousands of other patients with similar illness to prognose the chance of a patient developing a condition, or responding to a specific treatment.
+AI systems can compare the data of a patient with that of thousands or hundreds of thousands of other patients with a similar illness.
+Then, it can predict the chance of a patient developing a condition, or responding to a specific treatment.

-Any new clinical protocols would still be checked and confirmed by humans.
-AI is far from an autonomous system, and questions around whether that is desirable in healthcare remain to be addressed.
+Physicians would still check and confirm any new clinical protocols.
+AI is far from an autonomous system, and we still question whether that is desirable in healthcare.

 An industry shift

-Building an AI integrated diagnostics solution for the entire oncology pathway is a daunting project, requiring years of development and collaboration.
+Building an AI integrated diagnostics solution for the entire oncology pathway is a daunting project.
+It requires years of development and collaboration.
 It is unlikely that only one company will develop all the AI algorithms.
 An AI-enabled pathway requires a partnership between academics, focused AI start-ups, pathology and imaging experts, providers, and so on.

 Kicky van Leeuwen, AI in Healthcare Researcher at Radboud UMC in the Netherlands, on an industry shift: